HaR15/InfoSec-University/Phase2/PROCESS.md

-● A summary of your planning and review meetings for all your sprints (4 sprints in total).

-○ Includes date and location.

 <h3>Retrospective Meeting + Important Decision</h3>
 110 % of minimum product completed <br />
 0 % incomplete consisting of the following features: